Diversity statement

 Below I will describe all of the components that I will use to calculate your score.
 You may notice that the percentages add up to 105%, which is more than 100%.
 This is because different people learn in different ways, and different people succeed at different forms of evaluation.
 By structuring the class like this, you will have some leeway, and with enough effort you can earn a high grade without having to be perfect on every component of the course.

-Attendance (10%)
+Attendance (1%)

-You will be graded based on showing up to class.
-Because this class is interactive and collaborative, it is imperative to have as many people as possible show up as often as possible.
 I will use Moodle to track lecture attendance.
 At the start of every class, I will write an attendance code on the whiteboard.
 You will then to the attendance tab on Moodle, enter the code, and mark yourself present.
-If you show up to no later than five minutes afer the start of class, you will one (1) attendance point for that day.
-If you come to class five or more minutes late, you will receive 0.5 points.
+If you show up to no later than one minute afer the start of class, you will one (1) attendance point for that day.
+If you come to class more than one minute late, you will receive 0.5 points.
 Othwerwise, you will receive 0 points.
 I also reserve the right to give you 0 points if you leave class unexcused.
-You are allowed to miss up to three classes without any penalty to your attendance grade.
-Other than that, I do not excuse missed attendance points for any reason (even extenuating circumstances).

-Reading quizzes (10%)
+Reading quizzes (4%)

 Each assigned reading section will have a corresponding Moodle quiz that you should complete at 11:59 pm the night before class.
 This is meant to ensure that you are actively engaging with the material as you read it.
 Additionally, each quiz will have a question that allows you to state what questions you have after doing the reading; thus by completing the reading quiz you will also be giving me extra information to shape the class to best suit your needs.